 Salt and ground pepper—For flavoring

 Spring onion—Cut off the white stem of spring onion to use for the broth.
 These stems with sharper flavor will balance the chickeny flavor.
-Save the green part to for garnish.
+Save the green part for garnish.

 Palm sugar—This is important to balance the spice’s flavor.
 When I really need to add sugar, I’ve always used natural palm sugar.
 However, it is up to you, feel free to use brown sugar, but do not substitute it for a liquid-based sweetener.